 C# is a managed language developed by Microsoft as a Java alternative, containing more syntactic sugar for features such as properties, events, asynchronous methods and more.
-It primarily runs on Windows but is also supported on Linux and OS X.
+It primarily runs on Windows but is also supported on Linux and OS X. The newer .NET Core allows multi-platform development.

 Pro .NET is a great toolbox